rapid7/propsd/docs/class-storage.md

 ### Instance Method: `update()`

-Sources should call the `update` method to notify the Storage class when they have new properties.
+The PluginManager calls the `update` method to notify the Storage class when Source instances have updated properites.

 ### Instance Method: `register(source)`

-Sources should register with the Storage class by calling the `register` method.
+The PluginManager registers Sources with the Storage class by calling the `register` method.
 The `register` method takes the source as an argument.
 Only registered sources' properties will be merged when `update` is called.

 ## Class: Storage.Index